 Strong DUI Defense for Minors in Ventura County

 If your minor child was charged with DUI it is necessary to get legal help immediately.
 You do not want the offense to cause irreparable harm to your child just as they are becoming an adult.
-At David Lehr Law, we are experienced in providing the strongest DUI defense for minors and others.
-Contact David Lehr Law online or by phone at (805) 477-0070 for a case review.
+At Strongest Defense, we are experienced in providing the strongest DUI defense for minors and others.
+Contact Strongest Defense online or by phone at (805) 477-0070 for a case review.